-(2) Operation and Maintenance Rules for a Kennel Compound.
+(5) Operation and Maintenance Rules for a Kennel Compound.
 The following rules provide guidelines for the operation and maintenance of a kennel compound during the racing season.
 The purpose of these rules is intended to be for the protection of the greyhounds housed in the compound, the safety of all property and the efficient maintenance and operation of the facility.
 Furthermore they are intended to control access to the compound facility and to discourage entry of unauthorized personnel and to limit visitors.

-(a) Occupancy:
+(6) Occupancy:

-(A) Only kennels booked at the track for the racing season shall be permitted to occupy kennel space during the racing season unless authorized by both the board of judges and track management.
+(a) Only kennels booked at the track for the racing season shall be permitted to occupy kennel space during the racing season unless authorized by both the board of judges and track management.

-(B) No living quarters are provided and no overnight stay is permitted.
+(b) No living quarters are provided and no overnight stay is permitted.
 For emergency needs that require 24 hour assistance to a sick or injured greyhound the stay must first be cleared with the kennel compound security.

-(b) Entry to the Compound.
+(7) Entry to the Compound.
 The following restrictions apply to entry to the compound during the race meet, beginning with the start of official schooling.
-The kennel compound is a restricted area which requires special security controls and ID verification by security for all persons entering and leaving the compound.
+The kennel compound is a restricted area which requires special security controls and ID verification by security for all persons entering and leaving the compound:

-(A) No person shall be admitted to the kennel compound unless they have a current Oregon Racing Commission license and their name appears on the active rooster list; or
+(a) No person shall be admitted to the kennel compound unless they have a current Oregon Racing Commission license and their name appears on the active rooster list; or

-(B) They are a race meet licensee official, designated race meet personnel, or Oregon Racing Commission personnel and present proper identification to the kennel compound security officer.
+(b) They are a race meet licensee official, designated race meet personnel, or Oregon Racing Commission personnel and present proper identification to the kennel compound security officer;

-(C) Designated service company personnel such as, but not limited to; licensed food vendor, electrical maintenance and repair, equipment and building servicing, telephone and utilities service, garbage collection.
+(c) Designated service company personnel such as, but not limited to; licensed food vendor, electrical maintenance and repair, equipment and building servicing, telephone and utilities service, garbage collection.
 These individuals do not require a kennel compound pass, but they must properly identify themselves and their purpose for entering and leaving the facility with the security officer prior to entering and leaving the facility.

-(D) Visitors to the compound are discouraged, however, the race meet licensee may develop a visitor pass system subject to the approval of the board of judges.
+(d) Visitors to the compound are discouraged, however, the race meet licensee may develop a visitor pass system subject to the approval of the board of judges.

-(E) All vehicles entering the compound must display the kennel compound security vehicle pass in the left hand side of the front window.
+(e) All vehicles entering the compound must display the kennel compound security vehicle pass in the left hand side of the front window.

-(c) Alcohol.
+(8) Alcohol.
 Alcoholic beverages are not allowed in the kennel compound.

-(d) General:
+(9) General:

-(A) The race meet licensee shall be responsible for providing garbage and waste disposal.
+(a) The race meet licensee shall be responsible for providing garbage and waste disposal;

-(B) Each kennel is responsible for the daily pick up of all turn out pen waste.
-The waste must be placed in plastic bags and placed in dumpsters provided in the compound.
+(b) Each kennel is responsible for the daily pick up of all turn out pen waste.
+The waste must be placed in plastic bags and placed in dumpsters provided in the compound;

-(C) Each kennel is responsible for the regular watering of turn out pens to minimize odor.
+(c) Each kennel is responsible for the regular watering of turn out pens to minimize odor;

-(D) A five-mile-per-hour speed limit shall be posted in the kennel compound.
+(d) A 5 mile per hour speed limit shall be posted in the kennel compound.

-Stat.
-Auth.: ORS 462.270(3) Stats.
-Implemented: ORS 462.270 & ORS 462.415 Hist.: RC 2-2000, f.
+Hist.: RC 2-2000, f.
 3-27-00, cert. ef.
-4-3-00
+4-3-00; RC 2-2001, f.
+3-19-01, cert. ef.
+4-1-01